wiktorpiela/data_analysis/election_2020_supplement.md

-Sometimes it happens that election takes place when we are on vacation or while traveling and if we want to cast our vote outside the place of check-in where we use to stay regurarly, it is neccesary to get voting certificate to make possible to vote in other electoral district.
-This year it was proceeded with election during holiday season - 12 of July, thats why there were a lot of people who wanted to vote where they spent vacation.
+Sometimes it happens that election takes place when we are on vacation or while traveling and if we want to cast our vote outside the place of check-in where we use to stay regularly, it is necessary to get voting certificate to make possible to vote in other electoral district.
+This year it was proceeded with election during holiday season - 12 of July, that's why there were a lot of people who wanted to vote where they spent vacation.

 <img src="election_2020_supplement_files/figure-gfm/voting certificate how many-1.png" style="display: block; margin: auto;" />